We’ve made it through the first quarter at U.S. Bank Stadium, and your Minnesota Vikings are tied with the Detroit Lions, 7-7.

 Unfortunately, the Vikings reciprocated with a turnover of their own as Nick Mullens was intercepted by Brian Branch on a 4th-and-2 play in Detroit territory.

-As we move to the second quarter, the Vikings are looking at a 1st-and-10 from their own 48-yard line.
+As we move to the second quarter, the Lions are looking at a 2nd-and-6 from their own 24-yard line.

-We’ve finished the first quarter of this Week 5 NFC North matchup, and the Minnesota Vikings and Detroit Lions are tied at 3-3.
+We’ve made it through the first quarter at U.S. Bank Stadium, with the Vikings and the Lions tied at 7-7.
 Come on in and join us for the second quarter of play!